tildeclub/site/wiki/source/donate.md

 2. [Paypal](https://www.paypal.com/donate?hosted_button_id=DWHSADKJ26HZ8)

+3. [Vultr](https://www.vultr.com/?ref=9732299-9J)  Signing up to Vultr using this link gives you $300 and benefits tilde.club as well.

 Our current server costs are $180.00 USD /Month.
 And will be going up in the coming months due to costs increasing at OVH.
 (is the reason this page exists again)